Please read this page before contacting me in case your question has already been answered.

 Booking Fee £20

-Deposits are non-refundable and will be deducted at the end of your tattoo session.
+Deposits and Booking Fee(s) are non-refundable and will be deducted at the end of your tattoo session.

 Temporary Tattoos incur an additional £5 for printing costs.

 You can book Consultations online using this link.

 Is there a waiting list?

 Currently, the waiting list is 5 months after the deposit has been paid.
 The wait for tattoo appointments is only a couple of weeks after the design has been finalised.

 ✔ Bank Transfer

 Is there an age restriction?

 Under no circumstances will NAOHOA tattoo anyone below the age of 18 (Tattooing of Minors Act 1969) – even with their parent’s permission.
 All customers are required to show proof of ID at their Consultation.